A-MAK15/100-Days-Of-Python-Code/README.md

 ingredients after a purchase.

 ## Day 16
 This day focused on developing the coffee machine utilizing the Object Oriented Programming.
+The program was recreated with less code to take care of.